QuentinRa/blog.quentinra.dev/proj/design-patterns/behaviour/null-object.md

 * returns another NullObject

-They are used to let the programmer choose when or how he will handles the NullPointerException, because in some cases he might not want to handle it at all an use the default value.
+They are used to let the programmer choose when or how he will handle the NullPointerException, because in some cases, he might not want to handle it at all and use the default value.

 * ✅ : some flexibility
 * 🚫 : one more class to maintain